Model Conversion

 - Warehouse - Images of warehouse interiors (a random subset of forklift-1 images);

-During conversion, preprocessing is added to the model.It is generally advised to fill in the relevant parameters (Scale Values, Mean Values, Reverse Input Channels) in a way so that the converted model expects BGR input with no additional scaling or mean shifting.The order of preprocessing operations is: (1) Reversing input channels, (2) Substracting mean values, and (3) Dividing by scale values.Keep this in mind when manipulating inputs, i.e. mean and scale should follow the order of the original color encoding of the model.
+During conversion, preprocessing is embedded into to the model structure.
+It is generally advised to fill in the relevant parameters (Scale Values, Mean Values, and Encoding) in a way so that the converted model expects BGR input without any additional scaling or mean shifting.The order of preprocessing operations is:

 - Once done filling-in the parameters, click on the Export button.
-This starts the conversion process by making a new instance and sets its status marker to Pending.
+This starts the conversion process by making a new model variant instance and sets its status marker to Pending.
 The conversion process will take a few minutes to complete, depending on the size and complexity of the model.

 Troubleshooting